eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+### 1.56
+- ditto for isNaN() (which was only wrong in 1 out of 2 places. derp.)
+- fixed the check for whether to allow purchase of more glass storage space.

 ### 1.55
 - isFinite() works on more browsers than Number.isFinite.
 Okay.
 - a missing space in sand purifier description